ppessano/Scenario-Builder/README.md

 # Scenario-Builder
-Python modules that builds numerical scenarios for geodynamic modelling in MANDYOC.
+Python modules to build numerical scenarios for geodynamic modelling in MANDYOC.